Actify

 4-Week Conflict Resolution Team Building Plan

 For teams with existing tension or teams that want to prevent it.
-Each week addresses one layer — by week 4, your team has a conflict-resistant communication system.
+Each week addresses one layer — by week 4, your team has a practical conflict-prevention system.

 1